 Hotel Tonight is another great option for good deals on last minute hotel bookings.
 The company specializes in offering unique, luxury accommodations at everyday prices.

 Oh no!
 Did you arrive at the annual family gathering and forget a housewarming gift?
 Maybe you forgot to get your cousin a little something for their new baby, or maybe there’s a surprise guest at the table for Thanksgiving!
-RedLaser can help you find the lowest price on a gift, no matter the occasion and no matter where you’re shopping.
-Use this app while you’re shopping to scan the barcodes of items to see if they’re selling for less at other retailers or online.
+Price comparison apps can help you find the lowest price on a gift, no matter the occasion and no matter where you’re shopping.
+Use these types of apps while you’re shopping to scan the barcodes of items to see if they’re selling for less at other retailers or online.

 Airport Travel Savings

 Water, coffee, snacks, headphones, medicine – it’s all more expensive at the airport.
 While it can be tough to plan ahead for the little things when you’ve got vacation on your mind, it’s worth it if you’re left with a little extra spending money over the holidays.

 To cut down on your airport expenses, weigh your baggage before you leave for the airport.
 Some airlines charge a fee for bags that weigh over a certain amount, so check to make sure your bags come in under that weight.
 You’ll also avoid the awkwardness of having to open up your bags at the check-in counter to transfer weight between your bags.

 If you can, eat before you get to the airport and pack snacks.
 Airport food is notoriously pricy because it’s more expensive to operate a business in an airport, says Brett McAllister of Airports Council International-North America.
 As long as your snacks are not liquid or gel, you’ll be able to take them through security.
 Don’t forget to bring an empty water bottle to fill up at a water fountain in the terminal too.